 Come live in Andersonville!
-This apartment has newly installed central air and heat, and is on the first floor of a two-flat on a beautiful tree lined street.
-Stunning wood floors throughout, this 2 bedroom apartment has updated features while keeping it's vintage charm.
+This is the top floor apartment on a beauttiful tree lined street., and it comes with garage parking.
+Stunning wood floors throughout, this 3 bedroom apartment has updated features while keeping it's vintage charm.
 The front room and dining room are open concept, with windows throughout.
-The eat-in kitchen has a large pantry, dishwasher and microwave, and leads to the backroom which overlooks the yard.
-There are sliding glass doors that lead to the private deck, and then stairs that lead down to the shared backyard patio.
+The eat-in kitchen has a large pantry, and leads to the backroom which overlooks the yard.
+We remodeled the kitchen and put in central air conditioning, as well as all new light fixtures, trim- the works!

 There is laundry in the building, bicycle storage, and two storage closets.
-The basement has tons of room that could hold exercise equipment, an entertainment center, or extra storage.
+The basement has tons of room that could hold exercise equipment, an entertainment center, or even more storage.

 The back patio has room for gardening if you have a green thumb, and a it has a table and chairs for entertaining.